CodingLawyersClub/todo-instructions/README.md

 module.exports = router;
 ```

 This exports the `router` to the rest of our app.
-The `todos.js` should look like this:
+The `todos.js` file should look like this:

 ```
 var mongoose = require('mongoose');